 Having briefly mentioned in a previous post about the opportunity train travel provides to meet with alien characters, I intend to write a full post about it.
 Moreover this series may feel incomplete without such a topic since train journeys are so much part of our real and reel life.
 Talking of reel life who … Continue reading Train Travel in India

-how far can one deviate in retelling our mythologies?
+How far can one deviate in retelling our Itihasas and Puranas?

 How I met my books